-The Epilepsy Foundation is inviting entries that represent the most innovative new ideas in epilepsy treatment and care for its third annual Shark Tank Competition.
-The winner(s) of the 2014 Shark Tank Competition will receive international recognition and compete for awards totaling $200,000 to support the development and commercialization of an important new product, technology or therapeutic concept to help people with epilepsy.
+The Epilepsy Therapy Project, an initiative of the Epilepsy Foundation, is inviting entries that represent the most innovative new ideas in epilepsy treatment and care for its seventh annual Shark Tank Competition.
+The winner(s) of the 2018 Shark Tank Competition will receive international recognition and compete for awards totaling $150,000 to support the development and commercialization of an important new product, technology, or therapeutic concept to help people with epilepsy.

-The deadline for submitting a Letter of Intent (LOI) is Friday, March 14, 2014.
+The deadline for submitting a Letter of Intent (LOI) is October 16, 2017.
 The Shark Tank review committee will select as many as six finalists.
-All finalists will be invited to present their product concepts or candidates at the 2014 Epilepsy Pipeline Conference, scheduled from June 5-7.
+All finalists will be invited to present their product concepts or candidates at the 2018 Epilepsy Pipeline Conference, scheduled for February 22-23, 2018.
 The winning entry (or entries) will be selected through live voting by conference attendees, and a panel of judges (Sharks) representing physicians and scientists, corporate executives, leading industry investors, people with epilepsy, and advocates.
-The project(s) deemed to be the most innovative will be announced at the conference, and the winner(s) can receive as much as $200,000 to accelerate the idea towards improving the quality of life of people with epilepsy.
+The project(s) deemed to be the most innovative will be announced at the conference, and the winner(s) can receive as much as $150,000 to accelerate the idea towards improving the quality of life of people with epilepsy.
 All finalists are eligible for a travel stipend to attend the conference and free conference registration.

-- a drug or device treatment that stops a seizure (especially those already developed or approved for a different indication)
+- Drug or device treatment that stops a seizure, especially those already developed or approved for a different indication

-- a system that helps patients manage their treatment or their epilepsy (less invasive, less costly anti-epileptic drug measurement, for example)
+- System that helps patients manage their treatment or their epilepsy (less invasive, less costly anti-epileptic drug measurement, for example)

-- a device that prevents personal injury from a seizure
+- Device that prevents personal injury from a seizure

 The proposal must include information about intellectual property, and a brief development outline with milestones for deliverables.
 Explain the potential impact on people with epilepsy in terms of the creativity/ingenuity of the concept, as well as significance of this concept as an advancement for people with epilepsy.